 Unlike glucose though, our cells are not able to use fructose to make energy.
 Instead, the fructose we eat or drink goes to the liver for processing.

 In theory, the liver can convert fructose to glucose, which can then be added to the body’s glucose pool for energy production.
-This doesn’t often happen because usually glucose is present in the food or drink, so there’s enough glucose already available, and the liver doesn’t waste energy converting fructose to add to an already-high glucose supply.
+This doesn’t happen often because usually glucose is present in the food or drink, so there’s more than enough glucose already available, and the liver doesn’t waste energy converting fructose to add to an already-high glucose level.

 Fatty human liver (NAFLD)